 - Apply for (Additional) Credit Card(s) Only When Needed

-Apply for the right type of credit cards only when you badly need it and when urgency dictates that it is practical to do so.
+Apply for the right type of credit card only when you badly need it and when urgency dictates that it is practical to do so.

 - Do Not Close Unused Credit Card(s)